 8. Move from one of your accounts to the other with just two clicks.

-On the Start menu (press Windows key), select your user name/photo (a little circle) located at the bottom of the menu.
+On the Start menu (press Windows key), select your user name/photo (a little circle) in the far left side of the menu.
 From there, choose: Change account settings.
-You will be taken to Accounts where you will be able to choose between your Microsoft account and your local account.

 9. Access 20 special controls with just two keystrokes.